-ORGANIZATION ROLE: All applicants must select DISTRIBUTOR/DIRECT RECEIVER.
-All organizations are required to have a 501(C)(3) to qualified.
+ORGANIZATION ROLE: All applicants must select DISTRIBUTOR/DIRECT RECEIVER All organizations are required to have a 501(C)(3) or have fiscal sponsorship through a San Francisco-based 501(C)(3) organization.
+You can fill out the Fiscal Sponsor's information within the application.